intel/intel-server-prot-spdm/README.md

 ifwi, sign, testprot, utility, verify**.

-Please report issue or send email to admin if you observe any issue or have new request that you want to assist your Intel PFR project.
-Author will update the related modules quickly.
+Please report issue or send email to admin if you observe any issue or have new request that you want to assist your Intel PFR (PRoT) project.
+Note that this package is still work in progress for Birch Stream paltform.
+It has beed used for Eagle Stream platform.

 ## Documentation